Cultural factors in diabetes care affecting management in the MENA region

-Women in the MENA region face several diabetes risk factors, including obesity and low physical inactivity.
-Pregnant women in the MENA region are at greater risk of hyperglycaemia during pregnancy and developing gestational diabetes mellitus (GDM), particularly in Gulf Cooperation Council (GCC) countries – Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates – and North African countries.
+Women in the MENA region face several diabetes risk factors, including obesity and low physical activity.
+Obesity, a major contributor to insulin resistance, is particularly prevalent in this region with 26.9% of men and 43.5% of women living with obesity.
+Pregnant women in the MENA region are at greater risk of hyperglycaemia during pregnancy and developing gestational diabetes mellitus (GDM), which can lead to long-term issues with blood sugar levels.
+This risk is particularly high in Gulf Cooperation Council countries – Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates – and North African countries.
 Currently, 1 in 7 live births is impacted by gestational diabetes, increasing the risk of both the mother and baby developing diabetes later in life.

 Tackling access to care and treatment through policy